2020-2023

 8.1.1 Sick Leave

-Sick leave shall be interpreted to mean personal illness, quarantine at home, or serious illness or death in the immediate family or household.
-The immediate family for the purpose of this article shall include parents, legal guardians, children, spouse, brothers, sisters, grandparents, great grandparents, grandchildren, parents-in-law, daughters-in-law, sons-in-law, brothers-in-law, sisters-in-law, grandparents-in-law, great grandparents-in-law, aunts, uncles, and all step relatives in the aforementioned relationships.
+Sick leave shall be interpreted to mean personal illness, mental or behavioral health complications, quarantine at home, or serious illness or death in the immediate family or household.
+The immediate family for the purpose of this article shall include parents, legal guardians, children, spouse, partner to a civil union, brothers, sisters, grandparents, great grandparents, grandchildren, parents-in-law, daughters-in-law, sons-in-law, brothers-in-law, sisters-in-law, grandparents-in-law, great grandparents-in-law, aunts, uncles, and all step relatives in the aforementioned relationships.

-The Board may require a physician’s certificate as proof of illness or fitness to resume duties after any absence.
-If the Board does require a physician’s certificate or a certificate from a spiritual healer as the basis for pay during a leave of less than three (3) days, the Board shall pay from district funds the expenses incurred by the bargaining unit member in obtaining the required certificate.
+The Board may require a certificate from a physician licensed to practice medicine and surgery in all its branches, a mental health professional licensed in Illinois providing ongoing care or treatment to the bargaining unit member, a chiropractic physician licensed under the Medical Practice Act of 1987, a licensed advanced practice registered nurse, or a licensed physician assistant as proof of illness or fitness to resume duties after any absence.
+If the Board does require a certificate as the basis for pay during a leave of less than three (3) days, the Board shall pay from District funds the expenses incurred by the bargaining unit member in obtaining the required certificate.

-The bargaining unit member will not be allowed to use medical leave for either of the purposes as described above.
+The bargaining unit member will not be allowed to use medical leave for any of the purposes as described above.

 8.1.2 Bereavement Leave

-If a bargaining member requests a bereavement leave for a family member not described in Section 8.1.1, a member will have their request considered under the terms of 8.1.6 Emergency Leave.
+If a bargaining member requests a bereavement leave for a family member not described in Section 8.1.1, a bargaining unit member will have their request considered under the terms of 8.1.6 Emergency Leave.

 8.1.3 Personal Leave